Skip to content

 • Günter Krenn (Vienna)

 The jury has nominated six candidates for the award from the new publications of the last 24 months in each category.
-The winners were announced, and the award presented, during the opening of the 36.
-International Film History Conference on Wednesday, November 22, 2023.
+The final winner was announced at the opening of the 36.
+International Film History Conference announced on Wednesday, November 22, 2023.

 Phantome der Nacht